Family speaks out after Alabama man arrested in connection to 1988 murder - NewsBreak

 Melissa’s family, who refers to her as “Missy,” says they never gave up hope and have always prayed for justice since that fateful September day 33 years ago.
 Her lifeless body was found in Lawrence, Massachusetts, left on the train tracks of the old Boston & Maine Railway Yard after she was reported missing.

-She had been stabbed multiple times, and her left leg was amputated by a train car after she died, according to Essex County District Attorney Johnathan Blodgett, who said, “Melissa has never been forgotten.”Undocumented person accused of selling meth, cocaine in North Alabama
+She had been stabbed multiple times, and her left leg was amputated by a train car after she died, according to Essex County District Attorney Johnathan Blodgett, who said, “Melissa has never been forgotten.”Florida man sentenced to 40 years in prison for murdering pregnant teen he claimed to have buried in Alabama

 Root said the following in an open statement: